Soforce/vlocity-ex/README.md

 2. Click "Setup" icon from the top-right of the page and choose "Edit Page"
 3. Find the "Vlocity JSON Attribute Viewer" under the "Custom" section of available components and drag & drop the component into your lighting record page.
 ## <a id="flow-in-om"></a> Using Lightning Flow in Vlocity OM
+By applying the power of low-code, drag-and-drop functionality to customer engagement, Lightning Flow delivers an innovative new way for businesses to realize the benefits of process automation.
+This extension feature helps you to extend Vlocity OM automation task with the lighting flow.
+To use Lightning autolaunched flow in your orchestration plan, you need add "AutoTask" orchestration item because there's no flow type of orchestration item at the moment.